Why Cultivate Unshakeable Stability?

 In August 2017, I entered a retreat hermitage in the high desert of the Eastern Sierras, in California, to begin a series of strict retreats: three months, six months, and so on, building up stamina, stability, fundamental balance, and inner silence.

-After successfully completing my first year of retreat, I now have the opportunity to continue for another year or more of full-time meditation retreat, living in an off-grid cabin in the mountains of Southwest Colorado.
-I will continue to discern the sequence of practices and my long-term plan under the close guidance of my teachers.
+After successfully completing my first two-and-a-half years of retreat, I will now continue for another year of full-time meditation retreat in the same off-grid cabin that has become my home in the mountains of Southwest Colorado.
+I will remain under the close guidance of my principal teacher, Dr. B. Alan Wallace.

 The key to meaningful retreat practice is to be able to focus entirely on meditation, until it is natural to sit unmoving for many hours at a time.
 This requires optimization of physical, spiritual, intellectual, and emotional energy, in order to offer greater and greater freedom to access the deeper layers of the mind.
 But for that to take place, it is essential that there be no other demands pulling one's mind away from the practice.